semgrep/semgrep-docs/docs/contributing/contributing-rules.md

   </tr>
   <tr>
    <td><code>technology</code></td>
    <td>Nested under the <code>metadata</code> field.
-Additional information about the technology that gives context to user of the rule.
+Additional information about the technology that gives context to a user of the rule.
 This helps to specify rulesets in Semgrep Registry.</td>
    <td>
     <ul>
         <li><code>django</code></li>